Skip to main content

 • Increases Androgens in Women ∞ In women, high insulin levels stimulate the ovaries to produce excess androgens, such as testosterone.
 This is the hallmark of PCOS and leads to symptoms like acne, hirsutism (unwanted hair growth), and irregular menstrual cycles.

 The management of insulin resistance and PCOS requires a multi-faceted approach that goes beyond simple calorie counting.
 Dietary interventions focusing on low-glycemic foods, adequate protein, and healthy fats are foundational.
 Medications like metformin may be prescribed to improve insulin sensitivity at the cellular level.
-For women with PCOS, addressing the may also involve hormonal contraceptives or anti-androgen medications to manage symptoms.
+For women with PCOS, addressing the hormonal imbalance may also involve hormonal contraceptives or anti-androgen medications to manage symptoms.

 A wellness plan that does not account for underlying insulin resistance is often fighting an uphill metabolic battle.